canonical/packer-maas/rocky8/README.md

 ### Makefile Parameters

+#### ARCH

+Defaults to x86_64 to build AMD64 compatible images.
+In order to build ARM64 images, use ARCH=aarch64

 #### TIMEOUT

 The timeout to apply when building the image.
 The default value is set to 1h.